Data quality checking and processing tool/framework

 SaQC is both, a Python framework and a command line application, that addresses the exploratory nature of quality control by offering a continuously growing number of quality check routines through a flexible and simple configuration system.

-The main objective of SaQC is to bridge this gap by allowing both parties to focus on their strengths: The data collector/owner should be able to express his/her ideas in an easy and succinct way, while the actual implementation of the algorithms is left to the respective developers.
+The main objective of SaQC is to bridge this gap by allowing both parties to focus on their strengths: The data collector/owner should be able to express his/her ideas in an easy way, while the actual implementation of the algorithms is left to the respective developers.

 python -m pip install saqc